Employee-Led Change: Efficient and Automated Process Delivery

 The Improvement Drive is a four-step methodology delivered over 12-weeks to facilitate employee-led change and coaching to leave teams with the skills and tools to deliver continuous improvement.
 We work with teams, not doing to them, to increase employee ownership and engagement.
 It is an approach to improvement that avoids ‘change fatigue’ and supports teams to design their own solutions to specific business problems.
 The four stages are:

 Discover: Build a knowledge base about the business problems we want to solve.
-This is gathered through use of data about the service, basic process mapping and using anecdotal evidence / ‘lived experience’ of officers in the frontline teams
+This is gathered through the use of data about the service, basic process mapping and using anecdotal evidence / ‘lived experience’ of officers in the frontline teams

 Design: Once business problems have been identified, work to design solutions that will help overcome these.
 Understand the complexity of potential solutions – can these be delivered within 12 weeks?